We provide a chargeable collection for bulky household waste that cannot be disposed of in your general waste bin.

 How much does it cost?

-A standard bulky uplift (up to 5 household items, or 6 if one is a fridge) costs £42.10.
-Any additional items will be charged based upon an assessment and charges for these will depend on the type of items being uplifted.
+A standard bulky uplift (up to 5 household items, or 6 if one is a fridge) costs £43.40.
+An additional fee of £43.40 will be charged for up to five more items.

 Domestic fridge freezers are collected free of charge.